jaden-mas1010/python-api-sqlite-data-processing-assignment/README.md

 I rated myself B in LLMs because I understand the main concepts and have worked with LLM APIs and AI-assisted applications, but I would still need guidance for more advanced areas such as fine-tuning and production-scale LLM systems.

-I rated myself C in Deep Learning because I understand the basic concepts of neural networks as it and Deep Learning was part of my MSc module, but I have limited practical experience building and training deep learning models myself.
+I rated myself C in Deep Learning because I understand the basic concepts of neural networks as  Deep Learning was part of my MSc module, but I have limited practical experience building and training deep learning models myself.

 For AI and ML, I rated myself B because I have practical experience applying ML through my authentication anomaly detection project, where I used Isolation Forest and hav alongside a rule-based risk scoring approach and a coursework for my master on a fraudulent credit card detection project using Random Forest.
 I can work with these concepts and implement them, but I am still developing deeper experience with model selection, tuning and larger production ML systems.